hideyukiinada/od/README.md

 This format is called [PASCAL VOC](http://host.robots.ox.ac.uk/pascal/VOC/) format.
 (If you want to view a dataset tagged with this format, I found that you can download from the [GluonCV's website](https://gluon-cv.mxnet.io/build/examples_datasets/pascal_voc.html))

 Using labelImg was straightforward, but it took a long time to go through. labelImg has short cut keys and they helped a lot.
-Out of 839 images that I had, I went through 749 images and some of the images did not have any dogs, and I also annotated 3 images with the text format by mistake.
-I annotated 707 files.
+Out of 839 images that I had, I went through 749 images.
+Some of the images did not have any dogs and I also annotated 3 images with the text format by mistake, so I ended up annotating 707 files.

 ### Step 3.4.
 Convert the image and location data into a file format that your ML software can process
 Now you have a set of JPEG images and corresponding XML files in the annotation directory.
-In this step, you need to combine all of them into a single TFRecord format that the training script needs.
+In this step, you need to combine all of them into a single TFRecord file format that the training script needs.

 I made a copy of models/research/object_detection/create_pascal_tf_record.py and modified it so that it reads from my image and annotation directories.